Admissions Policies and Procedures

-Kindergarten students are required to have knowledge of basic colors, numbers, the alphabet, fine and large motor skills, listening skills, social skills, and the ability to follow directions.
+Kindergarten students are required to have knowledge of basic colors, numbers, the alphabet, fine and gross motor skills, listening skills, social skills, and the ability to follow directions.

-Students entering kindergarten through grade 8 are required to have their records and recommendations reviewed by the principal.
-Students in grades 5-8 are usually interviewed by the principal prior to acceptance.
+Students entering Kindergarten through grade 8 are required to have their records and recommendations reviewed by the principal.
+Students in grades 5-8 may be interviewed by the principal prior to acceptance.

-St. Thomas the Apostle’s admissions process consists of three steps: Application, Acceptance and Registration.
+St. Thomas the Apostle’s admissions process consists of the following steps: Application (includes tour and shadow), Acceptance and Registration.

-- Complete the St. Thomas the Apostle School Application Form and submit to the main office.
+- Complete the St. Thomas the Apostle School Application and submit to the main office.

 - Parent Interview The principal may request an interview after the application has been reviewed.